KNowledgeOnWebScale/hedge-spec/examples/README.md

             rdfs:comment "Surgery date (timestamp unknown)" .
         ```

+    - How does the engine know that it means 'P1Y' after the event?
+Should we always add a `odrl:rightOperandReference ex:accessToNonHCPEvent`?

 3. If the physician is only accessing to his own patients' data and he doesn't share them, could it not be anonymised?
 Is it enough to be pseudonymised?

     Current approach ([Description-07](./uc-07/description-07.md), [Description-08](./uc-08/description-08.md), [Description-09](./uc-09/description-09.md), [Description-10](./uc-10/description-10.md), and [Description-11](./uc-11/description-11.md)): `dpv:Pseudonymisation` (`dpv:DeterministicPseudonymisation` or `dpv:MonotonicCounterPseudonymisation`)